rgoshen/aws-lambda-serverless-architecture-bootcamp/README.md

 - very simple and intuitive web service
 - can store and access your data from anywhere in the web with fine-grained access control
-- lets you build static sebsites that can interact with your Lambda code (basically use S3 as a front end of your serverless application)
+- lets you build static websites that can interact with your Lambda code (basically use S3 as a front end of your serverless application)

 2. AWS provides two services that you can use here for inter-process messaging